Zumbalamambo/video-action-classification/README.md

 * cnnm.py : Cnn-M architecture implementation
 * vgg.py : Vgg19 architecture implementation

 Cnn-M and Vgg19 implementations support memory efficient weight loading using placeholders to avoid copying constant numpy arrays  throught the graph.
-Both models also support a saving weights into a numpy dump.
+Both models also support saving weights into a numpy dumps.

 Vgg19 implementation is based on https://github.com/machrisaa/tensorflow-vgg.
 But in order to allow memory efficient loading/saving, the model has been heavily modified thus pre-trained weights have a different internal structure to the base model above.